How to Host Mother’s Day brunch complete with menu, flowers, and DIY decor to wow the mother or mothers in your life.

 I originally wanted to spell out “MOM” in balloons but ran out of time.
 Balloons are notoriously uncooperative so here are a couple of tips for making an easy garland with them.
 This is a simple way to up the festive factor at a gathering.

-- An easy way to get all your balloons inflated to the same size is the count the number of breaths it takes to blow up the first one then repeat for each.
+- An easy way to get all your balloons inflated to the same size is to count the number of breaths it takes to blow up the first one then repeat that number for each subsequent balloon.
 No eye-balling or measuring needed!

 - Measure out enough curling ribbon or string to span the doorway or wall where you want to hang the garland then cut it.
 You can then tie the balloons (roughly equal distance apart) on the string to create your garland.
 This way you only have to tape or pin the string to the wall in a few places instead of individual balloons.